Some of the programs that support the ISU 4U Promise include:

 Young Scientists and Ambitious Teachers Improving Health in an Urban Ecosystem

-(Science Education Partnership Award).
+This 5-year project, called the Urban Ecosystems project for short, is funded by the National Institutes of Health (Science Education Partnership Award).
 The Urban Ecosystems project is aimed at interrupting the reproduction of educational and health disparities in a low-income, urban context, through participatory inquiry focused on mosquitoes and human health.
 The work is centered in the ISU 4U Promise school communities, as part of our partnership to enhance college-going for students historically excluded from higher education.
 In addition, the project aims to provide pre-service teachers with understandings of ambitious and authentic science teaching through a community-based model that engages stakeholders in participatory action research and citizen science.

 Learn more >>

 Design Dialogues: Planning with African-American and Latino Youth and Parents for Educational and Environmental Development

 The purpose of Design Dialogues was to provide opportunities for youth served by schools and organizations in the River Bend and King-Irving neighborhoods to share knowledge about their community spaces and learning places that could help guide the development of several ISU projects, including the ISU 4U Promise, in those contexts.
 Design Dialogues served youth at Children and Family Urban Movement (CFUM) in Fall 2015 and at Callanan Middle School (CMS) in Fall 2016.
 Learn more >>

 The ISU 4U Promise volunteer program recruits, trains and places ISU students in King and Moulton classrooms.
 Volunteers help classroom teachers by reading with students, helping them with assignments, and talking about college.
 The goal of the program is to provide role models for college-going and promote an ISU 4U Promise Scholar identity at a young age.